-What we’re looking for in 2018 as an early stage venture fund
+What we’re looking for as an early stage venture fund

-This year feels like a seminal year for the technology industry.
+We’re at a seminal stage for the technology industry.
 As we face issues around diversity, impropriety and controlled access, we also stand on the precipice of major breakthroughs in a whole range of often overlapping areas, from machine learning and artificial intelligence to cryptocurrencies and decentralised financial and legal infrastructure, right through to the mechanisms of capital raising and funding itself.

 Every new development creates major opportunities — solving new problems, or using new technologies to better solve old problems.

-Since launching in 2013 we’ve invested in so many great teams across a range of industries, from fintechs such as Assembly and Spaceship, to wearables, saas to IoT security.
+Since launching in 2013 we’ve invested in so many great teams across a range of industries, from fintechs to wearables, saas to APIs.
 We are unapologetically broad in our focus, but one thing ties all the companies together — we back outstanding and ambitious teams solving genuine problems that enhance the way we, as a society live and work.

-As we head into 2018, there are a few themes we are particularly excited which we thought were worth sharing.
-Having said that, it’s our job to back you’re vision (not vice versa) so this is by no means an exhaustive list.
+There are a few themes we are particularly excited which we thought were worth sharing.
+Having said that, it’s our job to back your vision (not vice versa) so this is by no means an exhaustive list.

 1: Communication and collaboration

 - Enhancements to how people, organisations and machines interact and communicate.
 This includes mixed reality, as well as communications protocols, tools and devices.

 We’ve never lived in a noisier time.
 There’s an never-ending flood of news, emails, social media updates and app notifications.
 Cutting through this noise effectively is a huge challenge.

 We’re also encountering a growing communication challenge as automation and intelligent softwares become more powerful and prominent in our day-to-day work.
 So we’re very interested in anything that makes communications easier between people, between people and machines/software, as well as enabling different softwares and machines communicate more effectively.